-Employment law covers all rights and obligations within the employer-employee relationship -- whether current employees, job applicants, or former employees.
+Employment law covers all rights and obligations within the employer-employee relationship, including not only current employees but also former employees and job applicants.
 Many of the legal disputes involving businesses are related to employee rights and regulations.
 Because of the complexity of employment relationships and the wide variety of situations that can arise, employment law involves legal issues as diverse as:

 Employee Rights in the Workplace: An Overview